trsavi/Machine-Learning-Web-App/README.md

 ## EDA  - Explanatory Data Analysis

-Data analysis was part of cleaning and trasforming data and you can gain more insight into what I did when it comes to ETL and EDA on this link -> [EDA, ETL](/Analysis2.0.ipynb) (*Note that the notebook has a formatting problem but if you download it you can run and check it out on the local machine*)
+Data analysis was a part of cleaning and trasforming the data and you can gain more insight into what I did when it comes to ETL and EDA on this link -> [EDA, ETL](/Analysis2.0.ipynb) (*Note that the notebook has a formatting problem but if you download it you can run and check it out on the local machine*)

 ## ML - Machine Learning